Performance-based-pay linked to mental health issues, study finds

 Not very well, a new study finds.
 Researchers at Washington University in St. Louis and Aarhus University in Denmark discovered that switching to a pay-for-performance compensation system negatively impacts the workforce.

-They studied Danish governmental records covering more than 300,700 full-time employees in 1,309 companies over a ten-year period.
-Findings show that the number of employees using anxiety and depression medication increased by 5.7 percent.
+They studied Danish governmental records covering more than 300,700 full-time employees in 1,309 companies over a 10-year period.
+Findings show that the number of employees using anxiety and depression medication increased by 5.7%.
 For workers over the age of 50, it nearly doubled to 8.9% over the base rate.

 In addition, those employees dependent on benzodiazepines or SSRIs had a 5-9% increased likelihood to exit their company in a given year.
 Women, meanwhile, were more likely than men to quit their job when it began hurting their mental health.